 Tables 1, 2, and 3 show the need variables, availability variables, and regional coverage factor used in the HOME SF RAF.
 The HTF RAF is very similar to the HOME SF RAF with the exception that the HTF RAF includes PJs.
-Example numbers are used for clarity.
-The statewide average household size in the following example is 2.82.
+Example numbers are used for illustrative purposes only.
+The statewide average household size in the following example is 2.83.